Key Breed Facts

 Hindquarters are well angulated with dogs boasting strong, well developed back legs and double dewclaws which are set low.
 Feet are strong and slightly round very reminiscent of a cat or hare’s foot.
 Nails are black with dogs having hard pads and well closed toes all of which are profusely covered in hair.
 The Briard has a long tail that’s covered in hair which dogs carry low but always in line with their backs.

 When it comes to their coat, the Briard has a long and slightly wavy coat with a very fine and dense undercoat that covers their entire body.
 They have a moustache, beard and eyebrows that slightly veil their eyes.
-Accepted colours include the following:
+Accepted colours for Kennel Club registration are as follows:

-The Briard is a highly intelligent dog and one that boasts having a tremendous amount of courage, yet they never show any signs of aggressive behaviour which are just some of the reasons why they are so highly thought of not only in their native France, but in other regions of the world too.
+The Briard is a highly intelligent dog and one that boasts having a tremendous amount of courage, yet they never show any signs of aggressive behaviour but rather a gay, energetic and lively nature which are just some of the reasons why they are so highly thought of not only in their native France, but in other regions of the world too.

-They are fun-loving, energetic dogs that adapt tremendously well to family life.
+Because they are fun-loving, energetic by nature, they adapt tremendously well to family life.
 They literally don't have a nasty bone in their body and adore taking part in any sort of interactive game.
 However, they do need to be kept busy and their education needs to start early for them to grow up to be well-rounded adult dogs.
 Briard puppies need to be well socialised from a young age which means introducing them to new situations, people and animals too.

 It's essential for a Briard's training and education to start as early as possible or these lovely dogs might start to show a more dominant side to their characters.
 Puppies, as previously mentioned, need to be well socialised from a young age so they grow up to be receptive and obedient adult dogs.
 In the right hands, with the correct amount of positive reinforcement training, a Briard is a joy to be with, but their education and training has to be consistent and owners need to show a lot of patience towards them.